eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 The item connects the version tag (`version` attribute) with a path to the endpoint.
 The semantics of the `path` property are specified by each protocol binding.
-The `serviceId` is a unique id for a [=Data Service=] and allows to group DSP-endpoints exposed by different [=Data Service=]s across versions. `binding` describes the DSP protocol binding such as HTTPS. `identification` describes the type of identifier used to refer to participants in the protocol communication.
+The `serviceId` is a unique id for a [=Data Service=] and allows to group DSP-endpoints exposed by different [=Data Service=]s across versions. `binding` describes the DSP protocol binding such as HTTPS. `identifierType` describes the type of identifier used to refer to participants in the protocol communication.

 <p data-include="message/table/version.html" data-include-format="html">